-Janelle Wong is Director of the Asian American Studies Program.
+Janelle Wong is Director of the Asian American Studies Program and Resource Center.
 She received her PhD from the Department of Political Science at Yale University.
-She is also Associate Professor of American Studies at the University of Maryland.
+She is also Professor of American Studies at the University of Maryland.
 Prior to joining the University of Maryland in 2012, she was at the University of Southern California in the Departments of Political Science and American Studies and Ethnicity.
 She also served as Executive Director of the Institute of Public Service at Seattle University (2011-12).
 Wong is author of Democracy’s Promise: Immigrants and American Civic Institutions (2006, University of Michigan Press) and co-author of two books on Asian American politics.
 The most recent is Asian American Political Participation: Emerging Constituents and their Political Identities (2011, Russell Sage Foundation), based on the first nationally representative survey of Asian Americans’ political attitudes and behavior.
 This groundbreaking study of Asian Americans was conducted in eight different languages with six different Asian national origin groups.
 Wong has received research funding from the Russell Sage Foundation, Irvine Foundation, and Carnegie Foundation.
 She was a Fellow at the Woodrow Wilson International Center for Scholars, Washington, DC, in 2006-2007.

 Wong’s research is on race, immigration, and political mobilization.
 Her current book project focuses on how growing numbers of Asian American and Latino evangelical Christians will impact the traditional conservative Christian movement and immigrant political participation.
 The study is based on qualitative interviews, participant observation in Los Angeles and Houston, and analysis of survey data.
 As a scholar and teacher, Wong has worked closely with social service, labor, civil rights, and media organizations that serve the Asian American population.